 Wallasey Folk and Acoustic Club, The Nelson Pub, Grove Road, Wallasey, CH45 3HW

 A singers night with songs and poetry to commemorate WW1 and that advocate Peace and co-operation on Armistice Day.
+Hosted by John Williams.

 Click here to visit their website.